GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 MOS flatfields
 ^^^^^^^^^^^^^^
-MOS flatfields are taken in batches before and after the science observations, and each batch is reduced separately, and given a unique name based on the start and end observation filenames.
+MOS flatfields are taken in batches before and after the science observations, and each batch is reduced separately and given a unique name based on the start and end observation filenames.

 .. code-block:: python